ChristopheVandePoel/sporzal/README.md

 A small chrome-extension that creates a video portal so you can circumvent the sporza website.
 I created it because the site kept crashing my video and I need RIO!

-Pull and add the directory to chrome.
-Installing is only necessary when running locally, not if you install as an extension.
+Pull/download and unzip somewhere if needed.
+Add this directory in your chrome extensions (you will need to have developer mode turned on for that).
+Npm installing is only necessary when running locally, not if you install as an extension. (see below)

 ## limitations